wazzamatazz/NRuuviTag/README.md

 # Command-Line Application

-`nruuvitag` is a command-line tool for [Windows](/src/NRuuviTag.Cli.Windows) that can scan for nearby RuuviTags, and publish device readings to the console or to an MQTT broker.
+`nruuvitag` is a command-line tool for [Windows](/src/NRuuviTag.Cli.Windows) and [Linux](/src/NRuuviTag.Cli.Linux) that can scan for nearby RuuviTags, and publish device readings to the console or to an MQTT broker.

 Examples: